AOMediaCodec/libavif/README.md

 # Prebuilt Library (Windows)

-If you're building on Windows with VS2017 and want to try out libavif without going through the build process, static library builds for both Debug and Release are available on [Appveyor](https://ci.appveyor.com/project/joedrago/avif).
+If you're building on Windows with Visual Studio 2019 and want to try out libavif without going through the build process, static library builds for both Debug and Release are available on [AppVeyor](https://ci.appveyor.com/project/joedrago/avif).

 ---